ShivanandTardal/Temperature_Converter/README.md

 # Temperature_Converter
-Experienced in designing and implementing stopwatch functionality using JavaScript
+Experienced in designing and implementing Temperature_Converter functionality using JavaScript